They Didn't Accept My Child!

 Prepare and submit applications.

-The applications process varies from school to school.
-Some schools have the entire applications process online.
+The application process varies from school to school.
+Some schools have the entire application process online.
 Some schools use a common application.
-Still others ask you to download forms, print them, complete them and submit them.
-Review the applications processes for the schools on your lists.
-The best advice I can give you is to not leave applications to the last minute.
-Build some extra time into your schedule to allow for the unexpected yet inevitable last minute glitches such as a printer which has run out of ink or a wifi router which has decided to crash.
+Still others ask you to download forms, print them, complete them, and submit them.
+Review the application processes for the schools on your lists.
+The best advice I can give you is not to leave applications to the last minute.
+Build some extra time into your schedule to allow for the unexpected yet inevitable last-minute glitches, such as a printer that has run out of ink or a wifi router that has decided to crash.
 Things always happen at the most inconvenient times.

 Arrange financing.

 Hopefully, you have just begun thinking about private schools for your child.
-If you follow the steps outlined above, you will not be faced with the anguished expressed in this article's title.
+If you follow the steps outlined above, you will not face the anguished expressed in this article's title.